Centre in Germany

 For more information about the program, visit kiis.org.

 The cost is the same as studying in Danville, with the exception of a $375 non-refundable deposit/surcharge and airfare.
-This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required Travel Clinic that all Centre students going abroad must attend.
+This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required travel medicine presentation that all Centre students going abroad must attend.
 Regensburg students won’t pay their usual “board” fee to Centre for the semester they’re in Regensburg and instead use this money to cover their food costs in Germany.